+- 1) Have a 3.2 cumulative GPA or higher.

+- 2) Have completed their junior year

-- 1) Have a 3.2 cumulative GPA or higher. - 2) No GRE exam scores are required. - 3) Apply after the end of spring exams but before September 15th of senior year. - 3) Have completed all of the requirements for general, humanities and social science - 4) Submit two (2) letters of recommendation and a personal statement.
-At least one of your letters must be from you research advisor.
+- 3) Have completed all of the requirements for general, humanities and social science

+- 4) Apply during their sixth semester but no later than September 15th of the senior year.

+- 5) Submit two (2) letters of recommendation.
+At least one of your letters must be from a faculty member or research advisor.

+- 6) Submit a personal statement

+- 7) Submit unofficial copy of transcripts